WiFiPineapple/legacy-wifipineapple-wiki/hdk/getting_started.md

 2. A Wifi Pineapple
 3. A Soldering iron
 4. A programmer (an arduino is fine)
+5. Wires
-5. (optionally) a USB to serial converter.
+6. (optionally) a USB to serial converter.

 ![The HDK as it arrives](../imgs/hdk1.png)